Vancouver Institute for the Americas

-VIA Vancouver Institute for the Americas (1998–2007) was a Canadian organization of higher education dedicated to the research and projects implementation of Education for sustainable development centered in the academic integration of the Americas, under the guidance of the International Bureau of Education.VIA operated from their main training center located at 470 Granville Street, Vancouver, in the province of British Columbia, and from their southern regional training center located at Las Condes, in Santiago, Chile.
+VIA Vancouver Institute for the Americas (1998–2007) was a Canadian organization of higher education, that operated under the umbrella of the UBC Faculty of Education, University of British Columbia, dedicated to the research and projects implementation of education for sustainable development centered in the academic integration of the Americas, under the guidance of the International Bureau of Education.VIA operated from their main training center located at 470 Granville Street, Vancouver, in the province of British Columbia, and from their southern regional training center located at Las Condes, in Santiago, Chile.
 VIA was an organization incorporated in British Columbia, with a subsidiary registered in Santiago.
 VIA was an institute registered at the Ministry of Advanced Education of British Columbia as a provider of higher private education, allowing to provide accredited certifications and its programs qualified for provincial financial assistance and Canadian government scholarship programs.

 Creation

 In 1998, "la profesora universitaria Dra.
 Paz" the university professor Dr. Paz Buttedahl, at the University of British Columbia (UBC), launched an academic organization dedicated to the vocational and professional development of educators across the Americas.
 Dra.
 Paz aim was centered in Education for Sustainable Development, giving the vision for the creation of VIA Vancouver Institute for the Americas, the main office was initially located at UBC Faculty of Education, University of British Columbia main campus, in Point Grey, Vancouver; while collaborating with the Vancouver Institute, Global Reporting Centre, that has brought the University of British Columbia and Vancouver community together through free public lectures since 1916.

 The founding team was composed of faculty members and research students, until VIA's provincial incorporation and business licensing, then Paz Buttedahl selected a corporate team of field experts led by: